-a. if there is only one MCPTT client in the MCPTT call; and
+a. if there is only one MCPTT client in the MCPTT call;

-b. <on-network-recvonly> element is present in the <entry> element as specified 3GPP TS 24.481 [12] for the associated floor participant;
+b. <on-network-recvonly> element is present in the <entry> element as specified 3GPP TS 24.481 [12] for the associated floor participant; or

+c. if the group has been regrouped;

 2. if the floor request is rejected the floor control server: